jzumsteg/zumstegs-blog/_posts/2021-09-30-la-ferté-alais-airshow-2.md

 <h2 style="font-family: verdana;">Really Old Planes</h2>
-These are planes from the 1900-1914 era.
-Even though the United States had the first real heavier-than-air aircraft (the famous Wright brothers and their Wright Flier), France led the aviation world during these years.
+These are planes from the 1905-1914 era.
+Even though the United States had the first real heavier-than-air aircraft (the famous Wright brothers and their Wright Flier), France led the aviation world during the years immediately following the Wright Brothers' accomplishment.
 These planes are pretty much perfect replicas of early French airplanes.
 All of these planes flew together in the afternoon and what struck me - besides how flimsy they are - is how slow they are; I'd guess they never got over about 50 miles per hour.
 <figure class = "landscape">
 	<img src="{{"/assets/images/2021/09/DSC00525.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />
 	<figcaption></figcaption>